venice1200/MiSTer_i2c2oled/README.md

 ### Picture Modification:
 The used Black&White Pictures are slightly modfied X-PixMap (XPM) Pictures with 128x64 Pixel.
-You can create X-PixMap Pictures with Gimp.
+You can create X-PixMap Pictures with Gimp or ImageMagick.
 After you created the Black&White X-PixMap Picture...

 🛠️ Use the XPMtoPIX conversion tool **V2** by MickGyver (need .NET Core Framework 3.1+).
 Many thanks 😃